binaryphile/concorde/README.md

 regular array representation, so long as those representations don't employ newlines.

-If the inner arrays need to hold newlines, the newlines must be escaped.
+If the inner arrays need to hold newlines, the newlines must appear in an [ANSI C-like string].
+Normal quotes won't suffice.

-Quoting them won't suffice.
-For example: `$'a multiline\nstring value'` is a valid value.
-The escaped newline will be turned into a regular newline by the call to `local_ary`.
+For example: `$'a multiline\nstring value'` has a protected newline in it.
+The escaped newline will not be caught by `local_nry`, but *will* then be turned into a regular newline by the call to `local_ary`.

 The function above creates the outer array from the newline-delimited representation, then interprets each row as a regular array